frankhale/textworld/README.md

 # TextWorld

-An experiment in creating a text based role playing adventure game using a custom Entity Component System (from my current evolving understanding of what an ECS is).
-The code is still very rough.
+An experiment in creating a text based role playing adventure game using a custom Entity Component System.
+The code is still very early on and lots of stuff has not been implemented yet.

 ## Status